MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/dual-screen/dual-screen-info.md

 - `IsLandscape` indicates if the device is landscape.
 This is useful because native orientation APIs don't report orientation correctly when an application is spanned.
 - `SpanMode` indicates if the layout is in tall, wide, or single pane mode.

-In addition, a `PropertyChanged` event fires when any properties change.
+In addition, the `PropertyChanged` event fires when any properties change, and the `HingeAngleChanged` event fires when the hinge angle changes.

-## Poll hinge angle on Android
+## Poll hinge angle on Android and UWP

-The following property is available when accessing `DualScreenInfo` from the Android platform project:
+The following method is available when accessing `DualScreenInfo` from Android and UWP platform projects:

 - `GetHingeAngleAsync` retrieves the current angle of the device hinge.
 When using the simulator the HingeAngle can be set by modifying the Pressure sensor.

-This property can be used from an Android custom renderer:
+This method can be invoked from custom renderers on Android and UWP.
+The following code shows an Android custom renderer example:

 ```csharp
 public class HingeAngleLabelRenderer : Xamarin.Forms.Platform.Android.FastRenderers.LabelRenderer